 A few days ago I was on Facebook looking for bad grammar to correct, and other things to feel smug about (what of it??) when a picture popped up, posted by a mate who was sat on a train in Manchester.
-The picture was innocent enough – I think he was waiting for it to leave the station and take him to a faraway rock gig or whatever – but the thing that caught my eye, even caused a sudden jolt to pass through my body, was the open can of Boddingtons Bitter sat on the table at the bottom of the picture.
+The picture was innocent enough – I think he was waiting for the choo-choo to leave the station and take him to a faraway rock gig or whatever – but the thing that caught my eye, even caused a sudden jolt to pass through my knackers, was the open can of Boddingtons Bitter sat on the table at the bottom of the picture.

 Back when I was a drinker (I quit in Sept 2015 for you noobs) I never really had a particular go-to drink.
 I’d drink owt that had booze in it really, but one thing I used to enjoy doing whenever I had a full day or two to myself was getting a huge case of either Boddingtons or Tetleys (Leeds!
 Leeds!
 Leeds!) and a bottle of whisky, usually Jack or Jameson, and then spending the entire day chugging booze and eating pizza and watching TERRIBLE movie after TERRIBLE movie.
 I loved that shit, and the cold cans of beer were awesome for smashing down quickly.
 I remember in tiny detail the feel of the ice cold cans after they came out of the fridge, and the pop and gargle as the widget shot into action.
 Sometimes I’d pour it into a proper pint glass – liberated from a public house, of course – which would allow me to fully appreciate it’s golden colour and silky-smooth head.
-Other times I’d just chug straight from the can, the smooth bubble-less liquid slipping down like runny caramel.
+Other times I’d just chug straight from the can, the smooth liquid slipping down like runny caramel.
 I could easily get through twenty cans in a day, but once I hit the whiskies it was game over.
 Give it a good hour and you’d find me balled up on the landing floor, blasting Meatloaf or Joy Division or The Cure, gibbering like a fat, wobbly, lobotomised sentient condom full of margarine.
 Just a pink sweaty mass pining for something that had been and gone, or just emotional through drink and for no other good reason.
 A babbling twat with broken glasses and a shit beard.

 The Facebook picture, of the beer on the train, suddenly brought back all the GOOD bits of the Boddingtons experience.
 I read somewhere recently that the alcoholic’s brain never forgets the experience of the first time they truly enjoy any given drink.
 The memory leaves an imprint, and the alcoholic then spends a lifetime trying to recapture that moment; drinking more and more and more, always chasing that day in that pub when that beer tasted like heaven, but falling shorter with every attempt – until eventually the alcoholic drinks just to feel human.

-If I’d have spotted that picture whilst I was earlier into my sobriety, maybe just days or weeks, then there’s a very big chance that the jolt it gave me – the rush of wonderful memories of drinking Boddingtons whilst eating pepperoni pizza and watching No Retreat No Surrender – would have been enough for me to shout FUCK IT and run to the nearest Londis for a pack of cold cans.
+If I’d have spotted that picture whilst I was earlier into my sobriety, maybe just days or weeks sober, then there’s a very big chance that the jolt it gave me – the rush of awesome memories of drinking Boddingtons whilst eating pepperoni pizza and watching No Retreat No Surrender – would have been enough for me to shout FUCK IT and run to the nearest Londis for a pack of cold cans.
 It wouldn’t have been just a taster either, it would have been a diving board straight back into the deep end of heavy drinking, and I can GUARANTEE that two days later I’d have been busted and broken and hungover and crying about needing to try and get back on the wagon.

 I’m 865 days into my sobriety, and even now – that innocent picture of an open can of Boddingtons was enough to tickle my balls proper.
 For half a second I thought about how much I miss that shit, and the impact was so great that here I am writing a blog about it!
 What the fuck!
-The feeling wasn’t a million miles from what those Marks & Spencer adverts give you – you know the ones with the porn music and the lady whispering whilst a hot melty chocolate pudding is slowly opened up, or a juicy fillet steak has thick jus poured over it.
-Man, those adverts were just too good.
+The feeling wasn’t a million miles from what those Marks & Spencer adverts give you – you know the ones with the porn music and the lady whispering whilst a hot melty chocolate pudding is slowly opened up, or a juicy fillet steak has thick sauce poured over it.
+Man, those adverts were just too hardcore.
 It was like some sort of hypnotic voodoo they were using.
 They could sell anything with that voice and that black background…

 Hello – is this the guys who make the porny M&S adverts?